Vexora-Toolkit/Vexora/README.md

 > [!WARNING]
 >
 > 🚧🚨 Vexora 3.0 is under very active development, reflected on the `main` branch of this repo.
 The API may undergo breaking changes, and documentation is still being updated.
 Please use it with caution.
-You may prefer the stable version of [Vexora 2.0](https://askVexora.ai) or [ControlFlow](https://controlflow.ai) for now.

 ## Example